Rizouie/Rizouie/README.md

 - 📩 You can reach me on this email : **_Rizer3500@gamil.com_**

 - 💡 Fun fact, **I don't like to use email to reach me.
-If you want, you can do it on Discord 👇.**
+If you want,you can do it on Discord 👇.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">